RoypiCO/api-docs/source/includes/_products.md

 }
 ```

-List products that belongs to a specific buyer (owner of requested products)
+List products that belongs to the current authenticated buyer (owner of requested products)
-The category name is translated accordingly to current language only on session
+The category name is translated accordingly to current language (only on session)

 `GET /buyers/:buyer_id/products/`